Annual bee college swarms Garfield County

 The weekend kicks off with a Friday night potluck in New Castle.

 Silt commercial beekeeper Paul Limbach will also be demonstrating how to identify common bee disease.
-Later he will be on a open question panel with other veteran beekeepers.
+Later he will be a member of an open question panel with other veteran beekeepers.

 For preregistration discount and all the details on CSBA’s fun-filled educational weekend, visit coloradobeekeepers.org/summer-bee-college-2019/ or call Ed Colby at 970-355-5256.